opf/openproject/doc/operation_guides/manual/installation-guide.md

 Now we edit the `config/database.yml` file and insert our database credentials.
-It should look like this (please keep in mind that you have to use the values you used above as you user, database and password):
+It should look like this (please keep in mind that you have to use the values you used above: user, database and password):

 ```yaml
 production: